How Millennials Are Redefining the Housing Market in 2026?

 6. Technology-Driven Homebuying

-7. Renting, Co-Living, and the Sharing Economy
+7. Renting, Co-living, and the Sharing Economy

-• Stylish, sustainable, and easy to maintain.
+Stylish, sustainable, and easy maintenance.

-9. Impact on the Real Estate Industry
+9. Impacts on the Real Estate Industry

 Conclusion